-194. The third component of PRR is the review of RARMPs after a commercial/general release licence is issued.
+195. The third component of PRR is the review of RARMPs after a commercial/general release licence is issued.
 Such a review would take into account any relevant new information, including any changes in the context of the release, to determine if the findings of the RARMP remained current.
 The timing of the review would be determined on a case-by-case basis and may be triggered by findings from either of the other components of PRR, or by relevant new scientific information identified by the OGTR, or be undertaken after the authorised dealings have been conducted for some time.
 If the review findings justified either an increase or decrease in the initial risk estimate(s), or identified new risks to people or to the environment that require management, this could lead to changes to the risk management plan and licence conditions.

-Section 6 Conclusions of the consultation RARMP
+Section 6 Conclusions of the RARMP

-- 195. The risk assessment concludes that the proposed commercial release of the GM chrysanthemum lines poses negligible risks to the health and safety of people or the environment as a result of gene technology. - 196.
-The risk management plan concludes that these negligible risks do not require specific risk treatment measures.
-However, if a licence were to be issued, general conditions are proposed to ensure that there is ongoing oversight of the release.
+196. The risk assessment concludes that the proposed commercial release of the GM chrysanthemum lines poses negligible risks to the health and safety of people or the environment as a result of gene technology.

+197. The risk management plan concludes that these negligible risks do not require specific risk treatment measures.
+However, general licence conditions are imposed to ensure that there is ongoing oversight of the release.